A Home For Wildlife

 Embrace roof-space dwellers

 In older properties, birds make use of roof gaps and cavities to build their nests.
-But the sealed envelopes of many new buildings offer no such opportunities.
+But the sealed envelopes of many new buildings offer no such homes for wildlife.
 An obvious solution is to put up a nest box on an outside wall.
 There are ready-made boxes that are tailored to the needs of swifts, starlings, house martins and many other birds – or you can do a bit of research and make your own.
 Alternatively, creating small holes in your roof’s soffit enables birds access to internal nest boxes.
 If you’re building or renovating a property, you can also install specialised ‘swift bricks’ into your build’s structure – the RSPB reports that between 1995 and 2016 breeding swifts declined by 57%, due partly to loss of nest sites.

 It’s important to remember that bats are also reliant on roof spaces.
 Bats are easily disturbed and very sensitive to chemicals in substances like timber preservation treatments.
 Make sure you know whether bats are present before you carry out any works and, if they are, seek advice – the Bat Conservation Trust may be a good place to start.